 In his PhD, Albert is investigating the trade-offs between function and fitness in nitrogen-fixing plant-associated bacteria, with the ultimate goal of improving the quality and effectiveness of current nitrogen biofertilisers.

-Albert's research is funded by a Transition to Zero Pollution scholarship, and is aligned with the Science and Solutions for a Changing Planet Doctoral Training Programme (SSCP DTP) run by the Grantham Institute for Climate Change and the Environment at Imperial.
+Albert's research is funded by a Transition to Zero Pollution scholarship, and is aligned with the Science and Solutions for a Changing Planet DTP (SSCP DTP) run by the Grantham Institute.

-As part of his doctoral training with the SSCP DTP and the Grantham Institute, Albert has participated in a number of science communication events, including the Pint of Science festival and the organisation of a climate photography competition.
+As part of his doctoral training, Albert has participated in a number of science communication and public engagement events, including the Great Exhibition Road Festival.